 Tea bag cookies are great for holiday boxes or tea parties

 These cookies taste wonderful no matter what shape they are crafted into.
-But I do love spending the few extra dollars to purchase tea bag cookie cutters to make these cookies stand out in a holiday cookie box.
+But I do love spending the few extra dollars to purchase tea bag cookie cutter to make these cookies stand out in a holiday cookie box.
 These cookies are great for Christmas or Diwali boxes as they last a really long time and transport well.
 You can learn more about crafting your holiday box here.
 Tea parties or Indian chai parties are great occasions to serve these cookies as well.
 It is a great addition that fits aptly with the theme.

 Frequently Asked Questions